quickbooks2018/application-development-environment/README.md

 python3.11 app.py
 ```

-## MACOS Development environment with Ubuntu Desktop run MacOS on Linux
+## MACOS Development environment with Ubuntu Desktop run MacOS on Linux (Best performance you will get on Linux Box)

 ### xhost
 ```xhost